Healthy Homemade Cherry Frozen Yogurt

 - Use whole milk and whole yogurt for the creamiest frozen yogurt.
 While you can use low fat options, it can become icy with lower fat options.

-- I use real cherries and make a homemade cherry syrup, but you can use organic cherry extract or flavor instead.
+- I use real organic cherries to make a homemade cherry syrup, but you can use organic cherry extract or flavor instead.
 Just add 1 to 2 tablespoons of cherry extract or flavor to the milk mixture and just taste the milk mixture before churning.
 You can adjust to your liking as all flavors or extracts will be a little different.
-At my bakery we used Frontier Co-Op Cherry Flavor, which has been discontinued, unfortunately.
-I have found this organic black cherry extract that we like though!

 - Be sure to store in an airtight container in the freezer.